windingtree/videre/packages/docs/docs/protocol/on-chain.md

 1. Find where to get industry-specific information about the service provider.
 2. Determine who is authorised to act in what role on behalf of the service provider.
-3. Determine when an authorised party was authorised, and if their authorisation is revoked, when that was revoked.
+3. Determine when an authorised party was authorised, and if their authorisation is revoked, when it was revoked.

 ### Document Timestamps